Why Did The Top Student Aid Official Under Betsy DeVos Resign?

 Here are two possible scenarios:

-"Improper payments" was to be the subject of Runcie's testimony today.
-It basically means any erroneous, and therefore wasteful, money spent by the federal government.
+Those "improper payments" were to be the subject of Runcie's testimony Thursday.
+The phrase basically refers to any erroneous, and therefore wasteful, money spent by the federal government.
 At least as far back as 2011, the Office of Management and Budget had identified student aid programs, both Pell Grants and student loans, as being particularly prone to paying out money when they didn't have to because of poor record-keeping and other issues.

 A little background is in order.

-Runcie, who had led FSA since 2011, comes from the banking world.
-He oversaw a big transition in student lending initiated by President Obama: from loans originated by banks, to all student loans being made directly by the Education Department.
+Runcie, who had led the FSA since 2011, comes from the banking world.
+He oversaw a big transition in student lending initiated by then-President Barack Obama: from loans originated by banks to all student loans being made directly by the Education Department.
 Under his tenure, the portfolio of loans held directly by the government grew almost tenfold, to more than $1 trillion.

 This move saved students billions.
 It also took away business from banks like Citibank and Wells Fargo.
 And it forced the reorganization of Sallie Mae, a once enormously profitable student lender.

 - In 2014, federal prosecutors accused Navient of illegally overcharging active-duty military members for loans.
 Navient denied wrongdoing as part of a $60 million settlement.
-FSA, under Runcie, investigated and publicly exonerated Navient; the Education Department's own Inspector General found that FSA investigation to be flawed.
+The FSA, under Runcie, investigated and publicly exonerated Navient, but the Education Department's own inspector general found that FSA investigation to be flawed.

-- This year, the Consumer Financial Protection Bureau, a federal watchdog, sued Navient, for, allegedly, "systematically and illegally failing borrowers at every stage of repayment."
+- This year, the Consumer Financial Protection Bureau, a federal watchdog, sued Navient, accusing it of "systematically and illegally failing borrowers at every stage of repayment."
 The attorneys general of Illinois and Washington State have joined the case.
 Navient called the suit "unfounded" and said it was politically motivated.
-In court filings, the company said, "there is no expectation that the servicer will act in the interest of the consumer."
+In court filings, the company said, "There is no expectation that the servicer will act in the interest of the consumer."

+"Since the 2014 voluntary settlement, which was grounded in conflicting federal guidance, there have been six independent reviews confirming that Navient was following federal regulations ...
+Navient is a leader in enrolling eligible borrowers into income-driven repayment programs and helping borrowers avoid default.
+Navient-serviced borrowers are 31 percent less likely to default, and 49 percent of Direct Loan balances serviced by Navient are enrolled in income-driven repayment programs—more than any comparable servicer."

-In his statement on Runcie's departure, Rep. Chaffetz also referred to security issues.
+Second, in his statement on Runcie's departure, Chaffetz also referred to security issues.

-According to this narrative, the idea that Runcie left because of FSA's myopic oversight of companies like Navient, doesn't square with DeVos' own actions.
+According to this narrative, the idea that Runcie left because of the FSA's myopic oversight of companies like Navient doesn't square with DeVos' own actions.

 DeVos wrote to Runcie in April withdrawing three memos issued under Obama, all regarding the oversight of loan servicers to protect borrowers.
 This move was seen as improving Navient's chances to become the sole student loan servicer when the current contract is up in 2019 — a massive federal contract.

-Plus, Navient announced last month the purchase of $6.9 billion more in student debt from JP Morgan Chase.
+Plus, Navient announced last month the purchase of $6.9 billion more in student debt from JPMorgan Chase & Co.
 Some public officials, including the state attorneys general in Washington and Illinois, urged DeVos to block that acquisition because of Navient's legal troubles.

-Note: This story has been updated with a response from Navient.
-Copyright 2017 NPR.
-To see more, visit http://www.npr.org/.